DavidLandup0/deepvision/README.md

 - ✔️ TensorFlow/PyTorch duality on multiple levels (model-level and component-level are backend agnostic and weights are transferable on model-level and component-level)
 - ✔️ Identical, readable implementations, with the **same API**, code structure and style
 - ✔️ Layered API with exposed building blocks (`TransformerEncoder`, `MBConv`, etc.)
-- ✔️ Image classification, (object detection, semantic/instance/panoptic segmentation, NeRFs, etc. coming soon)
+- ✔️ Image classification, semantic segmentation, NeRFs (object detection, instance/panoptic segmentation, etc. coming soon)
 - ✔️ Mixed-precision, TPU and XLA training support

 ______________________________________________________________________